mongodb/specifications/source/auth/auth.rst

     function onRefresh(info: IdpServerInfo, params: RefreshParameters): IdpServerResponse

 Before calling a callback, the driver MUST acquire a lock unique to the cache key.
 The driver MUST ensure that credentials have not changed between when the lock was requested and when it was acquired.
+The lock MUST be released when the callback call as finished or errored.
 This is because request callbacks may involve human interaction, and refresh callbacks could use refresh tokens that can only be used once.